eclipse-che/che-machine-exec/CONTRIBUTING.md

 #### 'dev' container target

-che-machine-exec wrote on the programming language golang, that's why development container `dev` contains pre-installed golang binaries to make it possible compile, test and launch che-machine-exec binary.
+che-machine-exec is written on the programming language golang, that's why development container `dev` contains pre-installed golang binaries to be able to compile, test and launch che-machine-exec binary.
 Also `dev` container contains pre-installed `dep` tool to manage golang dependencies.

 > See more: [Dockerfile](dockerfiles/dev/Dockerfile) for `dev` container image .